hashkat/hashkat/docs/glossary.md

 usage for defining the follow rate is the exact same as the agent add rate.
 See link for further implementation details.

 ####follow model
 A framework inputted into the simulation that dictates how agents generally connect with one another.
-There are currently 6 follow models within #k@: random, twiter suggest, agent, preferential agent, hashtag, and twitter.
+There are currently 6 follow models within ***#k@***: random, twiter suggest, agent, preferential agent, hashtag, and twitter.

 ####follow_model
 **(type: string)** The variable which determines what follow model the simulation will be running.To use a follow model simply type in